Ping pong show in Thailand

 The story starts with the Thailand dream!
 The idea is to explore Bangkok and afterward Phuket island.
 On the first days, we spend our time in Bangkok…One night we decide to visit the Patpong night market.
-The place is famous for fake brands on sale, especially bags, trainers and watches.
+The place is famous for fake brands on sale, especially bags, trainers, and watches.
 It is busy and chaotic every night!

 Thailand Dream – Ping pong show

 Except for the shopping stands, there are also go-go bars with dancing-girls, ladyboys and young kids which you can see behind the curtains and on some of them.
 It’s just an open area with them completely naked.
 Moreover, the place is full of Ping Pong show bars.
-I remember joking back at home with other friends, that a must do in Thailand is to visit one of those bars, it’s the “tradition”!
+I remember joking back at home with other friends, that a must-do in Thailand is to visit one of those bars, it’s the “tradition”!

 During our walk around the hundreds of shops, a guy approaches us and informs us that with 100Baht (2.5euro) each person, including a drink, we can watch the Ping pong show.

 We refused the offer and we walk away.
 The guy keeps following us and keeps insisting.
 After a while, we start joking that we “should” follow the tourist tradition.
 We decide to go just for laugh.
 So now seemed as good a time as any to follow the guy and tell him that we will check it before sitting down for the show.
-Entering an underground bar we see a lot of foreigners men and women and decide to stay just for a joke and curiosity.
+Entering an underground bar we see a lot of foreign men and women and decide to stay just for a joke and curiosity.
 As Greeks say “The curiosity kills the cat!”

-Ping Pong Show starts
+Thai Ping Pong Show starts

 In the beginning, it was just only dance and the women trying to attack the attention of the customers. including us.
 In a short time, they start using their lower part of their body to either hold, ejector blow objects from their inner place.
 Except for ping-pong balls they use cigarettes, long strings, whistles, and darts.

-On one side there were a few men looking with the amazing look (really gross!) and on the other side, we and the other tourists watch with the eyes wide open and our jaws on the floor in an unbelievable disgust.
+On one side there were a few men looking with an amazing look (really gross!) and on the other side, we and the other tourists watch with the eyes wide open and our jaws on the floor in unbelievable disgust.
 The moment they try to distribute us the rackets to “play” a game we felt completely abhorrence about it and decide to leave.

 We reach the cashier where a lady pass us the bill, which instead of 200 Baht (2.5 euro) it was 3000 Baht (80 euro)!
-We tried to complain and they explained to us that there is an extra charge of each look, each chat (if the laugh and the refusal of dancing on the stage, considered as a chat) and each part of the show we saw.
+We tried to complain and they explained to us that there is an extra charge for each look, each chat (if the laugh and the refusal of dancing on the stage, considered as a chat) and each part of the show we saw.

 The exact reply is “YOU LOOK, YOU PAY“!!
 What?????!!!!